lujakob/nestjs-realworld-example-app/README.md

 The example codebase uses [Typeorm](http://typeorm.io/) with a mySQL database.

-Create a new mysql database with the name 'nestjsrealworld'
+Create a new mysql database with the name `nestjsrealworld` (or the name you specified in the ormconfig.json)

 Copy Typeorm config example file for database settings

-    cp ormconfig.json.example ormconfig.json
+    cp ormconfig.json.example ``

 Set mysql database settings in ormconfig.json